-- (a) To be admitted to a undergraduate diploma, a person must at least - be in possession of a National Senior Certificate with appropriate subject combinations and levels of achievement that has been certified with an applicable endorsement by Umalusi; or - (ii) be in possession of a National Certificate (Vocational)7 with appropriate subject combinations and levels of achievement; and - (iii) other than in extraordinary circumstances, take the National Benchmark Test(s); and - (iv) attain the required minimum admission point (AP); and - (v) have an achievement level of no less than 4 (50%-59%) for the school-leaving examination in the selected language of instruction (English or Afrikaans); and - (vi) comply with the specific rules for admission to the relevant qualification, including the selection rules set out in the relevant faculty rules.

-alternatively a Higher Certificate or Advanced Certificate in a cognate field will satisfy the minimum requirement for admission.
+- (a) To be admitted to an undergraduate diploma, a person must at least - (i) be in possession of a National Senior Certificate with appropriate subject combinations and levels of achievement that has been certified with an applicable endorsement by Umalusi; or - (ii) be in possession of a National Certificate (Vocational)17 with appropriate subject combinations and levels of achievement; and - (iii) other than in extraordinary circumstances, take the National Benchmark Test(s); and - (iv) have an achievement level of no less than 4 (50%-59%) for the school-leaving examination in English or Afrikaans (kindly refer to footnote no. 8); and - (v) comply with the specific rules for admission to the relevant qualification, including the selection rules set out in the relevant Faculty Rules. - (vi) A Higher Certificate or Advanced Certificate in a cognate field will satisfy the minimum requirement for admission, subject to the Dean's approval.